PixxxeL/regular-gulpfile/README.md

 ## Usage

-Windows:
+For create new project on Windows download `new-client.bat` file and run it:
 ```batch
 new-client.bat
 ```

-Linux (not implemented yet):
+For create new project on Linux (not implemented yet) download `new-client.sh` file and run it:
 ```shell
 new-client.sh
 ```